LaravelDaily/Booking-Com-Simulation-Laravel/course/14-book-apartment.md

 ![](images/bookings-tests-all.png)

 And that's it for managing the bookings.
-Of course, the real Booking.com version has much more functionality, but I will leave the rest for you as a "homework" depending on your free time available for further experiments.
+Of course, the real Booking.com version has much more functionality, but I will leave the rest for you as "homework" depending on your free time available for further experiments.